If you’ve ever researched ways to make money online, you might have come across the term dropshipping.

 Dropshipping is a retail strategy that involves outsourcing your manufacturing and fulfillment process.

-As a dropshipper, you will never actually keep your products in stock.
-Rather, you purchase your stock from another merchant/manufacturer who then ship it directly to your customers.
+As a store owner, you will never actually keep your products in stock.
+Rather, you purchase your stock from another merchant who ships directly to your customers.

 By dropshipping, all you have to worry about is marketing and sales.
 Manufacturing, order fulfillment, and logistics are taken care of by the suppliers you source your products from.